1.When is the Financial Aid Office open?

 4. When do I apply for financial aid?

-As soon as possible after January 1 of the school year you plan to attend.
+As soon as possible after October 1st of each year for the following Fall semester.
 You must reapply every year.

 5. What is the deadline to apply for financial aid?

-To receive priority consideration for aid, you should complete the Free Application for Federal Student Aid (FAFSA) 4 weeks prior to the deadline dates indicated each semester.
+To receive priority consideration for aid, you should complete the Free Application for Federal Student Aid (FAFSA) by April 15th for the Fall semester.

 6. If I miss the priority deadline, can I still get financial aid?